 Childhood ADHD is an extremely common developmental disorder that will usually last well into adulthood.
 While some symptoms are barely noticeable, others can have a significant impact on important elements of your child’s life, including their socialisation, behaviour and performance at school.
 ADHD is generally defined as being a disorder that causes a lack of self control and/or hyperactivity.
 Common symptoms include:

-If you think your child might be exhibiting symptoms of ADHD, it is recommended that you talk to a specialist child ADHD therapist.
+If you think your child might be exhibiting symptoms of ADHD, it is recommended that you talk to a specialist child ADHD therapist to arrange a children’s ADHD assessment.
 Alternatively, you may be able to seek ADHD support in UK schools, but the quality of this support will vary, and you may not find personalised guidance for your child’s specific needs.

 Government home learning regulations have been in place since late March 2020, and while there were some short periods of being back in the classroom, it is really over 12 months later that schools are starting to bring children back to school full time.
 It’s safe to say that home learning and social isolation have caused more than just academic problems – at the beginning of the pandemic, as many as 40% of parents were not able to give their children access to the internet, devices for remote learning or even stationary supplies.